 Lagoa do Fogo Hiking Trails

-There are different routes to hike in Lagoa do Fogo, but we will develop two main options: the hike down the lake and the hike from the South Coast.
+There are several hiking routes in Lagoa do Fogo, but we will outline two main options: a hike around the lake and one from the South Coast.
 You can also walk around the crater for a bit, offering different views of the lake.
 If you pay close attention, you can even spot Ilhéu de Vila Franca and Santa Maria Island.
-There is also a trail from Lagoa do Fogo to Lombadas, which is one of the island’s most untouched parts.
+There is also a trail from Lagoa do Fogo to Lombadas, one of the island’s most untouched areas.

 Descent to Lagoa do Fogo

 This is the shorter and easier option.
 It takes about 20 minutes to walk down to the lake shore from the viewpoint of Lagoa do Fogo.
 Please note that this is not an official trail, but many people use it every day, so the path is obvious.
-Furthermore, try to walk on the path so as not to destroy the surrounding vegetation.
+Furthermore, walk on the path to avoid damaging the surrounding vegetation.

 On rainy days, the trail can be muddy, so be careful and wear good hiking shoes.
 Note that the trail is quite steep.
-You will begin to go down, which can be slippery, and then up, which can be a bit tiring.
+You will begin by going down, which can be slippery, then up, which can be tiring.
 Don’t stop right at the lake shore; you can continue to the beach and even discover another smaller lake inside the crater!
 It will take around one hour to go down to the lake beach and back up the same way.

 If the water levels are low, it is easy to explore a bit more around the lake.
 You can even circle the whole lake if you don’t mind having wet feet and have plenty of time.
-You will see different beaches, views of the lakes, some caves, and dense vegetation.
+You will see different beaches, lake views, some caves, and dense vegetation.

 Lagoa do Fogo from Água d’Alto Beach

 The longer and more complicated way to get to the Lagoa do Fogo, but also the most beautiful, is to begin at Água d’Alto beach, near Pestana Bahia Hotel.
 From there, follow the marks indicating Quatro Fábricas da Luz.
-This relatively short trail features the ruins of an old geothermal factory that once provided energy to many locals.
+This relatively short trail features the ruins of a former hydroelectric power station that once supplied energy to many locals.
 Moreover, you will pass by the beautiful waterfall Cascata do Segredo and a pond where you can go swimming.

-An easier way is to begin at Praia, where the trail Quatro Fábricas da Luz ends.
+A simpler way is to start at Praia, where the Quatro Fábricas da Luz trail ends.
 This way, you save about 1 hour of ascent and 2 hours for the round trip.
 From Praia, the circular trail that goes to Lagoa do Fogo and back to the starting point takes about 4 hours in total.

-The starting point of Praia is on a secondary road surrounded by farming lands.
+The starting point of Praia is on a secondary road, surrounded by farmland.
 It takes about 30 minutes to drive from Ponta Delgada.
 The trail takes you to the other side of Lagoa do Fogo, which is not accessible by road.
-It may be a long way and go up for a while, but it gives a beautiful view that not many people will see.
-Furthermore, there is a great diversity of landscapes, from farmland to forest, including a view of Ilhéu de Vila Franca.
+It may be a long way and go up for a while, but it offers a beautiful view that few people will see.
+Furthermore, there is a great diversity of landscapes, from farmland to forest, including views of Ilhéu de Vila Franca.

 Admire the View at the Lagoa do Fogo Viewpoint

-Along the way up to the Lagoa do Fogo viewpoints, there are different places to stop the car and observe the magnificence of nature from various angles.
+Along the way to the Lagoa do Fogo viewpoints, there are several places to stop and observe the magnificence of nature from different angles.
 Viewpoints are the best way to get the most beautiful pictures of Lagoa do Fogo.
 The two main views are:

 - Lagoa do Fogo Viewpoint: where the descent hike begins.
 From there, you have a more expansive view of the lake.